pauldotyu/aks-mcp/README.md

 Context Protocol (MCP) to facilitate this communication, enabling AI tools to make API calls to Azure and interpret the responses.

+## Azure CLI Authentication

+AKS-MCP uses Azure CLI (az) for AKS operations.
+Azure CLI authentication is attempted in this order:

+1. Service Principal (client secret): When `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, `AZURE_TENANT_ID` environment variables are present, a service principal login is performed using the following command: `az login --service-principal -u CLIENT_ID -p CLIENT_SECRET --tenant TENANT_ID`

+1. Workload Identity (federated token): When `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, `AZURE_FEDERATED_TOKEN_FILE` environment variables are present, a federated token login is performed using the following command: `az login --service-principal -u CLIENT_ID --tenant TENANT_ID --federated-token TOKEN`

+1. User-assigned Managed Identity (managed identity client ID): When only `AZURE_CLIENT_ID` environment variable is present, a user-assigned managed identity login is performed using the following command: `az login --identity -u CLIENT_ID`

+1. System-assigned Managed Identity: When `AZURE_MANAGED_IDENTITY` is set to `system`, a system-assigned managed identity login is performed using the following command: `az login --identity`

+1. Existing Login: When none of the above environment variables are set, AKS-MCP assumes you have already authenticated (for example, via `az login`) and uses the existing session.

+Optional subscription selection:

+- If `AZURE_SUBSCRIPTION_ID` is set, AKS-MCP will run `az account set --subscription SUBSCRIPTION_ID` after login.

+Notes and security:

+- The federated token file must be exactly `/var/run/secrets/azure/tokens/azure-identity-token` and is strictly validated; other paths are rejected.
+- After each login, AKS-MCP verifies authentication with `az account show --query id -o tsv`.
+- Ensure the Azure CLI is installed and on PATH.

+Environment variables used:

+- `AZURE_TENANT_ID`
+- `AZURE_CLIENT_ID`
+- `AZURE_CLIENT_SECRET`
+- `AZURE_FEDERATED_TOKEN_FILE`
+- `AZURE_SUBSCRIPTION_ID`
+- `AZURE_MANAGED_IDENTITY` (set to `system` to opt into system-assigned managed identity)

 ## Available Tools

 The AKS-MCP server provides consolidated tools for interacting with AKS